 By Adele Chapline Smith | OSV News

-The game contains much combat violence with bloody effects and images, occult content and some rough and crude language.
-The OSV News classification is A-III — adults.
+The game contains graphic scenes of combat with gore, optional images promoting bigotry, partial nudity and occasional rough and crude language.
+The OSV News classification is L — limited adult audience, material whose problematic content many adults would find troubling.
 The Entertainment Software Rating Board rating is M — Mature.

 Adele Chapline Smith reviews videogames for OSV News.